chrsan/pegless/README.md

 A parser that didn't need any code generation or byte code weaving etc. A parser that I could use in plain Java or any other JVM based language.
 I've also always felt that [LPeg][lpeg] was an interesting kind of implementation.
 Turning a parse tree into a fast virtual machine that's run during the match phase.
-This lead me to start this project.
+This led me to start this project.
 To learn more about the internals of [LPeg][lpeg] and see if I could do an implementation for the platform I spend my days at work developing for.